 Parenting can be difficult under the best of circumstances.
 It is even more difficult for the single parent, dual career parents, and parents of adolescents when there are parent-child conflicts.
-As parents we face major influences on our children, which include drugs and alcohol, the internet, peer pressure, cell phones, music, video games, and other negative influences that can dramatically affect the whole family.
-This seminar will provide ideas and strategies for parents to more effectively deal with children of all ages in today’s times.
+As parents we face major influences on our children, which include drugs and alcohol, the Internet, peer pressure, cell phones, music, video games, and other negative influences that can dramatically affect the whole family.
+This seminar provides ideas and strategies for parents to more effectively deal with children of all ages in today’s times.

 Relaxation Techniques for Coping with Stress

 Drug Abuse in the Workplace: Whose Problem Is It?
-(New!)

-Terror at School: How to Talk to Your Child about Bullying (NEW!)
+Terror at School: How to Talk to Your Child about Bullying

 Whether your child is getting bullied, bullying others, or witnessing bullying at school, he or she plays a central role in either promoting or preventing this issue.
 This seminar will help parents debunk some of the myths of childhood bullying as well as learn how to effectively address this issue with their child, no matter what role he or she plays in the circle of bullying.